 If you are at all like me, then you love having a plan, setting goals, and creating a path to completion.
 From freelance writing to working in wellness and being a wife and parent, my goals are set with realistic expectations.

 My strategy for accomplishing goals is simple.
 I write the goals down and set short-term milestones that help achieve long-term plans.
-For example, I am studying toward at certification in Positive Psychology.
+For example, I am studying toward at certification in Positive Psychology from Penn.
 I started the program in the winter of 2018, and the course takes ten months to complete.
 The long-term objective is getting the certification, while the short-term milestones are finishing weekly assignments, participating in class lectures, passing exams, setting aside time to study, and keeping abreast of academic deadlines.
 When aiming to achieve any dream or aspiration, it is essential to break them down into achievable and realistic steps.
 This helps lessen stress, anxiety, and pressure of time.

 HOW TO ACCOMPLISH YOUR GOALS

 In January most people have a plethora of new years goals, but as the spring season nears, it becomes the optimal time to reassess progress and establish new objectives.
 Once you acknowledge your drive and passion write it down in a journal and tell a trusted friend, family member or a mentor.
 Confide in someone who will support you, and seek guidance from those that experienced a similar path.

 Unless it is an academic program, most deadlines are up to you.
 When you seek advice from others who experienced a similar goal, ask them about the challenges they faced and how they worked through setbacks while learning any tips to help you complete your new aspiration.
 Gaining this level of knowledge can help you craft the steps to achieving any goal.